-Stop lists are collections of commonly used words, such as definite and indefinite articles, conjunctions, or numerals.
+Stop word lists are collections of commonly used words, such as definite and indefinite articles, conjunctions, or numerals.
 Such words are usually redundant elements when analyzing a text, since they do not carry much meaning.
 For that reason, it is advisable to exclude them from the analysis.
-MAXDictio allows you to create as many stoplists as you’d like, as well as to edit and manage them.
+MAXQDA allows you to create as many stop word lists as you’d like, as well as to edit and manage them.

-To manage the stop list open MAXDictio > Stop list.
+To manage the stop word lists open MAXDictio > Stop Word Lists.

 The following window will appear: